anna-farino/RiskAi/RE_ARCHITECTURE_PLAN.md

 ## From User-Specific to Global Shared Scraping Infrastructure

 ### Executive Summary
 This plan outlines the transformation of our current user-specific article scraping system into a global, shared infrastructure that collects all articles and allows users to filter them at query time.

-The re-architecture maintains all existing scraping capabilities while significantly changing the data model and processing pipeline.
+**Key Approach: Modify existing files, NOT create new ones**
+- We will modify existing scraping services in-place
+- Only remove userID and keyword constraints from scraping logic
+- Keep ALL other scraping functionality exactly as-is (bot detection, extraction, error handling)
+- No backwards compatibility concerns - direct migration to new system

+---

+## Summary of File Modifications

+### Files to Modify (NOT create new):
+1. **Scraping Services**
+   - `backend/apps/news-radar/scraper.ts` - Remove userId, keywords
+   - `backend/apps/threat-tracker/scraper.ts` - Remove userId, keywords
+   - `backend/services/scraping/*` - Remove userId, keywords
+   - `backend/apps/*/scheduler.ts` - Change to global 3-hour schedule

+2. **Database Queries**
+   - `backend/apps/news-radar/queries/*` - Update to use global tables
+   - `backend/apps/threat-tracker/queries/*` - Update to use global tables
+   - `backend/storage.ts` - Update to use global tables

+3. **API Routes**
+   - `backend/apps/news-radar/router/*` - Update for filtering
+   - `backend/apps/threat-tracker/router/*` - Update for filtering

+4. **OpenAI Services**
+   - `backend/services/openai.ts` - Add cybersecurity detection methods
+   - `backend/apps/*/openai.ts` - Add security scoring methods

+### What Stays EXACTLY the Same:
+- All bot detection and bypass mechanisms
+- All content extraction logic
+- All error handling and logging
+- All scraping strategies (Puppeteer, CycleTLS, HTTP)
+- All URL pattern detection
+- All date extraction logic
+- All existing OpenAI prompts (just add new ones)

 ---